 Now that you know a good option for how to store and/or give this coffee syrup as a gift, it’s time to learn how to make the recipe.

 - 1/2 teaspoon sea salt

 - In a small sturdy pot, combine sugar and 1 cup of water.

 - Stir over medium heat until sugar dissolves.

 - Stir occasionally until it comes to a boil.
 Stop stirring but watch carefully, the caramel can go from perfect to burned quickly.

 - Watch for the caramel to turn a light amber color.
-Once this happens remove from heat immediately.
+Once this happens, remove it from heat immediately.

 - Very carefully add the second cup of water, it can splatter so use caution.

 - Allow to cool and then pour the salted caramel syrup into your glass bottle.

 - Add 1 to 2 tablespoons of salted caramel syrup to 8 ounces of coffee.